-Dr. Tarajean Yazzie-Mintz (Diné), former vice president for program initiatives at the American Indian College Fund in Denver, Colorado, has been named the 2020 Brock Prize in Education Innovation Laureate.
+Dr. Tarajean Yazzie-Mintz (Diné), founder and principal consultant at First Light Education Project and former vice president for program initiatives at the American Indian College Fund in Denver, Colorado, has been named the 2020 Brock Prize in Education Innovation Laureate.
 Dr. Yazzie-Mintz was selected from among nine prestigious nominees for this year’s Prize by a panel of nine jurors who convened in Tulsa in October to determine this year’s Laureate.

 Through her leadership and vision in overseeing Wakanyeja (“Sacred Little Ones”) Early Childhood Education Initiative, Dr. Yazzie-Mintz has positively impacted the lives of more than 4,000 children, 3,000 families, and 1,200 teachers in Indigenous communities.
 This initiative emphasizes the sacredness of children within Indigenous communities and works to ensure that those who educate and care for them are trained and supported in ways that honor and respect cultural, social, and emotional needs.